KittenCoder/bookbotpython/README.md

 # bookbotpython
-My BookBot made by following the instructions at Boot.Dev.
+BookBot is my first [Boot.dev](https://www.boot.dev) project!

+It isn't but the tutorial is making me do that.